- Licensing Services

 A: Having all three licenses is not permitted under I-502.
 A licensee may hold both a producer and a processor license simultaneously.
 The initiative does not allow a producer to also be a retailer or a processor to also be a retailer.

-Q: With a limited amount of licenses how will you determine who will receive them?
+Q: With a limited amount of retail licenses how will you determine who will receive them?

 Q: Can a current farm just convert its crop to marijuana?